haloworld-C/-haloworld-C-CarND-behavioral-cloning/writeup_p4.md

 #### 1. An appropriate model architecture has been employed

-My model is just same as Lenet-5 in p3 project except the normalization input layer.
+My model is just same as Lenet-5 in p3 project except the normalization input layer at first place, But with some fatal failures I transfer to the nividia's network in paper: "End to End Learning for self-Driving Cars-Nvidia".

+I think maybe the Lenet-5 is too simple to capture the complex situation in the simulator.
+I cut one fully connected layer in Nvidia's network(see below).

-The model includes RELU layers to introduce nonlinearity (code line 58 and 63), and the data is normalized in the model using a Keras lambda layer (code line 54 and 55).
+The model includes RELU layers to introduce nonlinearity (code line 97、100、103、106), and the data is normalized in the model using a Keras lambda layer (code line 94 and 95).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers(with keep_prob = 0.5) in order to reduce overfitting (model.py lines 67).
+The model contains dropout layers(with keep_prob = 0.55) in order to reduce overfitting (model.py lines 127).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 116-120).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 138-142).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
-Also I used the **ModelCheckpoint**(model.py line 104) and **stopper**(model.py line 105)  modules to save best model and use early stopper to avoid overfiting.
+Also I used the **ModelCheckpoint**(model.py line 126) and **stopper**(model.py line 127)  modules to save best model and use early stopper to avoid overfiting.

 #### 3. Model parameter tuning

-The model used an adam optimizer. (model.py line 102).
+The model used an adam optimizer. (model.py line 124).
-I found when the epoch increased , the loss decreased slowly so I google a way to auto-ture the learning rate by line 106 in model.py.
+I found when the epoch increased , the loss decreased slowly so I google a way to auto-ture the learning rate by line 128 in model.py.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road.
+I used a combination of center lane driving, recovering from the left and right sides of the road and big angle focused dataset, and open aera turning dataset to train the data.And I found the performance is improved with increasing dataset size.
+I think the more complex network needs more data, when the feeded data is small, the model performance is not good.
 I also build a filter function in `helper.py` named **filter_samples()** to cut off some zero steering data to avoid the model "learn too much to do nothing".
 I also used the center\left\right images and their flip images to generate enought data to train the model.

 For details about how I created the training data, see the next section.